lijieumn/argus-distribution/INSTALL.md

 make -j
 ```

-If you do everything correctly, you should be able to complete the compiling successfully.
-Now the executable file `argus-cloth` is put in `build/apps/`.
+If the compilation completes successfully, the executable file `argus-cloth` will be put in `build/apps/`.